-WorshipIdeas.com is 15 years old!
-The first email newsletter went out to about 400 people on February 11, 2002.
+WorshipIdeas.com is 21 years old!
+The first email newsletter went out to about 400 people on February 11, 2002 (in the heyday, right before the blog explosion, the newsletter amassed over 100,000 subscribers.)
 At the time I was the music director of a church plant of around 200 people who met in an elementary school cafeteria (we eventually purchased a building.)

 We set up a complete sound system every week.
 I played a Yamaha S80 keyboard, we had an electric guitar, bass and Roland V-Club drums (a smaller version of the V-Drums.)
 Our praise team consisted of 3-6 singers.
 We’d project song lyrics on a solid color background using PowerPoint (I couldn’t get our projectionist to use images for a year or two, and motion backgrounds were still a novelty.)
-I’d often beef up our sound with drum loops and tracks using a laptop that was probably half as powerful as my Google Nexus phone, and ran Cakewalk Pro Audio (the precursor to Sonar.)
+I’d often beef up our sound with drum loops and tracks using a laptop that was probably 1/10th as powerful as my Samsung Galaxy Note Smartphone, and ran Cakewalk Pro Audio (the precursor to Sonar.)

 Here’s the very first WorshipIdeas article from 2002: